Send to Coventry: Origin

 An early example of the idiom is from the Club book of the Tarporley Hunt (1765):

-Mr. John Barry having sent the Fox Hounds to a different place to what was ordered was sent to Coventry, but return'd upon giving six bottles of Claret to the Hunt.

 By 1811, the meaning of the term was defined in Grose's The Dictionary of the Vulgar Tongue:

-To send one to Coventry; a punishment inflicted by officers of the army on such of their brethren as are testy, or have been guilty of improper behaviour, not worthy the cognizance of a court martial.
-The person sent to Coventry is considered as absent; no one must speak to or answer any question he asks, except relative to duty, under penalty of being also sent to the same place.
-On a proper submission, the penitent is recalled, and welcomed by the mess, as just returned from a journey to Coventry.

 According to William Clark in Tales of the Wars (1836), the phrase originates from a story about a regiment that was stationed in the city of Coventry but was ill-received and denied services.

+Similar non-English idioms

+A partial French equivalent is limoger (removing or demoting someone from a high position), which is derived from Limoges, the city in central France to which generals deemed incompetent were sent during World War I. A related Polish phrase is pisz na Berdyczów, which is a veiled way to tell the other person to stop all contact.
+It probably comes from the incompetence of the local post office during the 19th century.